Manami-16/Intro_to_Deep_Learning_for_Particle_Physics/README.md

 # Credits
 This project is an extension of Kyungmin Park's (Carnegie Mellon University) work https://github.com/kyungminparkdrums/EGamma.git.
-Some tastes were added by Manami Kanemura (Northeastern University), and the entire project was directed by Michael Andrew (Carnegie Mellon University) and Professor Manfred Paulini (Carnegie Mellon University).
+Some tastes were added by Manami Kanemura (Northeastern University), and the entire project was directed by Dr. Michael Andrew (Carnegie Mellon University) and Professor Manfred Paulini (Carnegie Mellon University).